try now

 If someone uses your child’s information for businesses, contact them and ensure you have an FTC claim confirmation ready.

-4. Prevent It from Happening Again
+Prevent Child Identity Theft from Happening Again

 10 Ways How to Prevent Child Identity Theft